The Best Ways to Send a Large Amount of Money Overseas in 2023

 Wise account: Hold and exchange 50+ currencies, send payments to 70+ countries, and get a linked debit card to spend and withdraw in 170+ countries.
 There’s no monthly account fee, and all currency conversion uses the Google rate.

-Revolut account: Choose a free standard account or upgrade to an account with a monthly fee.
-Accounts have some fee free currency conversion, depending on the plan you select, and also come with great perks like linked payment cards and interest earning opportunities.
+Revolut account: Choose a standard account or upgrade to an account with a monthly fee.
+Accounts have some no-fee currency conversion, depending on the plan you select, and also come with great perks like linked payment cards and interest earning opportunities.

 Transferring Large Sums of Money To the US